Logistics Park Construction in College Station, TX

 Projects in the Brazos Valley tend to reward straightforward preconstruction.
 Access patterns, utility timing, larger-site drainage, and operator or tenant handoff plans all influence how aggressively the schedule can move.
 When those realities are mapped early, the field team can stay productive without pushing unresolved decisions into later phases.

-Large parcels with shared infrastructure dependencies
+Large parcels along Highway 6 and FM 60 with shared infrastructure dependencies

 Truck circulation that spans more than one building phase